erjank/teaching/why.md

 ago, most societies still practiced slavery.
 A hundred years ago, when my grandmother was young, she [wasn't legally a person][famous5] in Canada.
-Fifty years ago, most of the world's people suffered under totalitarian rule; in the year I was born, judges could---and did---order electroshock therapy to "cure" homosexuals.
+Fifty years ago, most of the world's people suffered under totalitarian rule; in the year I was born, judges could–and did–order electroshock therapy to "cure" homosexuals.
 Yes, there's still a lot wrong with the world, but look at how many more choices we have than our grandparents did.
 Look at how many more things we can know, and be, and enjoy.
 And most importantly, look at how many other